NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_extend.rst

 Building a Custom GeoIPS Package
 --------------------------------

-Note, this any section below assumes you have completed either the :ref:`complete_install`, the :ref:`mac_install`, or the :ref:`expert_install`.
+Note, this any section below assumes you have completed either the :ref:`linux-installation`, the :ref:`mac-installation`, or the :ref:`expert-installation`.
 If you havent, please complete those steps before moving forward.

 We will now go hands on in creating a :ref:`Product<create-a-product>` for your custom